How to keep IT and engineering contractors coming

 The REC’s Monthly Jobs Outlook survey

-Accordingly, the REC recently stated that three quarters of employers (75 per cent) said that the primary reason for taking on agency workers is to gain ‘short-term access to key strategic skills’.
+Accordingly, the REC recently stated that three-quarters of EU employers (75 per cent) said that the primary reason for taking on agency workers is to gain ‘short-term access to key strategic skills’.
 And, with two in five employers planning to take on agency workers in the next 3 months, any available candidates best get ready to work.

 How UK economy faces the skills shortages